cashapp/blip/docs/v1.0/config/config-file.md

 |**Default value**|`false`|

 The `strict` variable enables strict mode, which is disabled by default.
-In strict mode, Blip returns certains errors rather than ignoring them.
+In strict mode, Blip returns certain errors rather than ignoring them.

 # Monitor Defaults